Why this matters

 Confirm your products qualify

-Compare your menu against Rhode Island's cottage food lane.
+Compare your menu against Rhode Island's cottage food rules.
 Temperature-controlled, meat, seafood, and low-acid canned items often require a different path; check the state-specific food categories above.

 Register with your state agency